sandarva3/Roomapp/Readme.md

 **Effortless Sharing Across Devices**

 Roomapp makes sharing seamless.
 Connect multiple devices on the same Wi-Fi and easily exchange files, text, or code without hassle.
-Whether it's a quick file transfer in a computer lab or sharing a movie, Roomapp ensures secure, fast, and convenient sharing.
+It was made to make sharing very easy with nearby people.
+It also supports sharing large files like movies very fast.

 ---